 Online students are classed as part-time students regardless of the amount of academic credit being studied in an academic year.
 You may be eligible to receive Council Tax exemption if you are studying the amount of credits equivalent to a full-time, on campus student (100-120 credits), but exemption would be at the discretion of your local Council.
 If your local Council informs you that you can qualify for exemption, please contact your OnLine Learning Advisor and they will be able to produce a letter for you.

-International students (EU and Overseas) who are in full-time study can request a proof of student status for Council Tax exemption letter from the International Student Centre by emailing firstname.lastname@example.org.
+International students (EU and Overseas) who are in full-time study can request proof of student status for Council Tax exemption letter from your College Student Centre.